 If your pet seems to be exhibiting behavioral changes such as scooting around on its butt, tail chasing, and excessively licking or biting around the tail and anus, these are signs that your cat or dog may have a problem with its anal sacs.
 When this occurs, you should schedule an appointment with one of our veterinarians.

-You may be wondering, what is an anal sac?
+What is an anal sac?

 Popularly called ‘anal glands’, these are two small pouches located on either side of the anus at approximately the four o’clock and eight o’clock positions.
 The sacs are lined with numerous specialized sebaceous (sweat) glands that produce a foul smelling secretion.
 The secretion acts as a territorial marker – a pet's ‘calling card’.
 The sacs are present in both male and female dogs and cats, and are normally emptied when they defecate but can sometimes become clogged.
 Each sac is connected to the outside by a small duct which opens just inside the anus.